lizmat/ParaSeq/README.md

 ### hyper

 Change hypering settings on invocant and returns invocant.
 Takes the same arguments as `&hyperize`.
+Additionally takes a `:racing` named argument, to indicate `racing` or `hypering` semantics.

 ### is-lazy